taylorperkins/requirements_base/README.md

 The way to do this is: `pip install virtualenv`
 See [virtualenv](https://virtualenv.pypa.io/en/stable/)

+2. Copy over this adm directory into your project, then go to the root of your project.
+`cp -r adm/ ~/PATH_TO_YOUR_PROJECT`

-2. Now that you have virtualenv installed, you want to initialize your environment.
+3. Now that you have virtualenv installed, you want to initialize your environment.
 The command to do this is:
 `virtualenv venv`

-3. To activate your venv, type:
+4. To activate your venv, type:
 ```
 # for macos
 source venv/bin/activate